kak79/railsWTS/README.md

 Wait 10 minutes for changes to take effect.

 * Create a `.env` file in the main directory of the railsWTS project.
-* Put your client ID and Secred into your `.env` file as shown below
+* Put your client ID and Secret into your `.env` file as shown below

 ```
 GOOGLE_CLIENT_ID=